 And if you want to build a healthier body image and stop wasting so much precious headspace wishing you had someone else’s body, download my free toolkit – with all the strategies that helped me accept my body just the way it is.

 The fundamental fear we all have, the reason for our lack of confidence is:

 This is why we keep our lives and dreams small and are too afraid to speak up or be seen.
 It’s time to challenge that idea.

 Start by smiling at strangers you pass on the street.

 What you’ll find is that almost everyone will smile back.

 This little practice will help teach you that people often respond very well when you put yourself out there.

-I believe this practice also boosts your mood and can help you be less judgemental to yourself and others, helping you build confidence.
+I believe this practice also boosts your mood and can help you be less judgemental of yourself and others, helping you build confidence.

-Building unconditional confidence requires you to be brave.
+And building unconditional confidence requires you to be brave.
 To take care of yourself.
-There is no short cut or quick fix.
+There is no shortcut or quick fix.
 The process can be uncomfortable.